 Problem-solving equals path-finding: knowing how to get to status O.

 We once more encounter tension: Imagining and aspiring to new things (new status Os) for which we know no reliable path seems to be something we do all the time.
 We seem to be in the business of producing problems.

 That tension raises questions, too: Can we, again, know each path?
 Do we?
 How can we, what other ways are there to find paths?
 Is there a shortcut?
-What if we had no desired states (that’s what the “acceptance” self-help approach plays with, essentially)?
+What if we had no desired states (that’s what the “acceptance” self-help approach works with)?

 Is imagination (Seth) a shortcut?
 Are there particular mental skills to be developed?